Office of Loan Programs

 - What criteria do you use to evaluate my loan application?

-Based on the information you submit in your application, we complete an analysis of your financial situation, including calculating income-to-debt qualifying ratios, reviewing your credit history and outstanding liabilities, employment history, current income, availability of assets for the downpayment, including closing costs, and your financial reserves.
+Based on the information you submit in your application, we complete an analysis of your financial situation, including calculating debt-to-income qualifying ratios, reviewing your credit history and outstanding liabilities, employment history, current income, availability of assets for the downpayment, including closing costs, and your financial reserves.
+If you are not a U.S. Citizen, we will need to review documentation pertaining to your current residency status.

 - Should I get pre-approved before I start looking for a home?

 A pre-approval helps put your buying power in perspective, even before you find a property.
 A pre-approval also lets others involved in the home buying process know that you are financially qualified to purchase a home and is an excellent tool for negotiating with sellers.
-In fact, many realtors require borrowers to "pre-qualify" before they will even begin working with them.
 Most homebuyers feel that a pre-approval letter gives them greater flexibility and leverage while shopping for a home.

 - What's the difference between getting pre-approved and applying for a mortgage?